pjjajal/nlatents-gen-project/README.md

 ## Repository Outline
 - `data`: this folder is where all downloaded data should be save.
 - `dataset`: this folder contains the scripts for creating (processed) datasets used for training models, or, more generally, code related to the "data pipeline" (whatever that means).
+- `models`: this folder contains model implementations.
+    - `baselines` contains all baseline models from Neural Latents.
+    - `ndt_mae` contains my transformer implementations.
+This is a mix of publicly available code and my code.
+Publicly available code has the copyright and source at the top of the file (I apologize if I've missed anything).

 ## Downloading Datasets
 Datasets should be downloaded to the `data` folder.
 The following snippet outlines how to do this: